 The Badminton Sweep | William Vizard of Chipping Sudbury

-Forthcoming in our Five Centuries: Old Master to 19th Century Art auction this May is a intriguing painting that, at first, seems a typical sporting scene but upon closer inspection revels the fascinating story of "the hunting sweep."
+Included in our Five Centuries: Old Master to 19th Century Art auction last May was an intriguing painting that, at first, seems a typical sporting scene but upon closer inspection revels the fascinating story of "the hunting sweep."

 Mounted on a chestnut brown horse sits a charismatic man, hat in hand, face blackened with soot and a sweep brush tucked under his arm.
 He accompanies four gentlemen fashionably dressed in green hunting coats with hounds eagerly poised for the day’s activities.
 The ‘sooted’ man seems rather out of place in this traditional sporting portrait - depicting the young Marquess of Worcester, Henry Charles Fitzroy Somerset (1824-1899), preparing to ride with William Long, the Huntsman to the Beaufort Hunt, in the grounds of Badminton House in 1837 – however, research into contemporary accounts of the period show ‘The Badminton Sweep’, William Vizard of Chipping Sudbury, to be an important figure in the scene.